International Employers: The Ultimate Guide to Canadian Payroll

 Some provinces also have different rules for different occupations.
 Bartenders and wait staff are one example.
 Since these employees are often tipped, they may be subject to a lower minimum wage.
 Other industries may have higher mandated minimums.

-For most occupations, this is 40 hours a week, but you’ll want to double-check the rules.
+For most occupations this is 40 hours a week, but you’ll want to double-check the rules on wages and overtime.
 In some provinces, certain industries and jobs have higher or lower maximums.
-A good example is in Quebec, where mill workers can work more than 40 hours of “straight” time before overtime hours start.

 Finally, check the regulations around holiday and vacation pay in your province.
 In Canada, most workers are entitled to “statutory holidays.”
 These are often holidays designated by the federal government and observed by provincial governments.